Skip to main content

 Actions on a company level:

-• Organise company sport-activities: Go for a walk or run during lunch, enrol for a sports event nearby, ping-pong tournaments, …
+• Organize company sport-activities: Go for a walk or run during lunch, enroll for a sports event nearby, ping-pong tournaments, …

 • Encourage people to move, stop every two hours for a stretching session (no longer than 3 minutes) or introduce standing desks.